Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 # Structure Pointers

 - A pointer to a structure points to the memory address where the structure is located
-- The name of the structure is <span style="color:red">not a pointer</span>
-- In this sense, it is closer to a variable
-- If the structure contains an array, the pointer can be used to indirectly access the array elements.
+- If the structure contains an array member, that pointer can be used to indirectly access the array elements
-- Structure can contain a self-referencing pointer to another structure
+- A structure can contain a self-referencing pointer (useful for constructing dynamic data structures, e.g., a *linked list* or *tree*)

 ```C
 #include <stdio.h>

 struct Student {
     char name[50];       // Name of the student
     int grades[5];       // Array to store 5 grades